IsaacLatta/CGI-Web-Server/README.md

 - The server_config.xml file defines the server's behavior.
 Key sections include:
     - WebDirectory: Specifies the root directory for static files.
+    - LogDirectory: Optional directory used to house the log files.
     - Routes: Defines endpoints, HTTP methods, scripts, and permissions.
     - Roles: Specifies user roles and permissions.
     - SSL: Configures SSL settings, including certificate and key paths.
+    - JWT: Configures the JWT setting used for generating secrets.

 - Example xml configuration:
    ```xml